AvalonRuFae/3100/req_n_spec/system-features.md

 ### Description and Priority
 **Priority: Medium** - Important for user engagement and communication

-This feature provides real-time notifications for task assignments, deadlines, and system events.
+This feature provides regular notifications for task assignments, deadlines, and system events.

 ### Stimulus/Response Sequences
 1. Task assigned to user → System sends notification to user